jgleba/vamp206a/README.md

 also see https://github.com/dgleba/vamp203

+## Overview

+- Create Unattended Ubuntu Iso.
+- Create virtialbox machine and install iso.
+- run 11get.sh to get the latest code.
+- edit your settings - like passwords.
+- run 24start.sh to setup the web server and settings.
+- visit a web page on the finished server.

-## General Usage - This is how I used it.
+## Usage - This is how I used it.

 I am doing this on a Windows machine.
 (I used a Vagrant Ubuntu machine running in windows to create the iso).